sassoftware/sas-visualanalytics-geowebmap/README.md

 ## Further information

-Use of Esri's ArcGIS SDK is subject to their [licensing requirements](https://developers.arcgis.com/arcgis-runtime/licensing).
+Use of Esri's ArcGIS SDK is subject to their licensing requirements.

 ### Notes from Esri's jsapi-resources projects

-Please refer to  Esri's [sample project](https://github.com/Esri/jsapi-resources) for information regarding [Webpack](https://webpack.js.org) and the [arcgis-js-api](https://github.com/Esri/arcgis-js-api).
+Please refer to  Esri's [sample project](https://github.com/Esri/jsapi-resources) for information regarding the [arcgis-js-api](https://github.com/Esri/arcgis-js-api).